CMSgov/dpc-static-site/src/_pages/api-documentation/get-access-token.md

 # {{ page.page_title }}

 DPC uses OAuth 2.0 to authorize API access.
-All API requests require a access token in the Authorization header.
+All API requests require an access token in the Authorization header.

 ## 1. Generate a JSON Web Token